Rio rides to FTSE's rescue as Carney blows housebuilders down

 Citigroup also cut its rating on Compass to "neutral" on valuation grounds.

-Imperial Tobacco IMT.L and British American Tobacco (BATS.L) fell on media reports that the British government is set to announce a review of cigarette packaging in an effort to deter youngsters from smoking.
+Imperial Tobacco and British American Tobacco fell on media reports that the British government is set to announce a review of cigarette packaging in an effort to deter youngsters from smoking.

+MOSCOW, April 13 Risks linked to possible outflows from Russia's OFZ market are low, the central bank's First Deputy Governor Ksenia Yudayeva said on Thursday.

+April 13 Australian shares ended the last session of the week lower, as materials and energy stocks fell because concerns about rising inventories and a possible glut.